sa2c/git-demystified/_episodes/05-changing-history.md

 ---
-title: "Reset and checkout"
+title: "Changing History"
 teaching: 30
 exercises: 20
 questions:
-- What are the differences between reset and checkout and when should I use them?
+- I've just made a mistake, how can I undo it?
 objectives:
 - "Be able to manipulate the content of the worktree, staging area and commit"
 - "Be able to change the last in a branch"